Shigangli/Magicube/README.md

 # plot figures
 bash plot.sh

+# copy figures
 cd /artifacts/Magicube/plot/figs

-# copy figures
 scp *.pdf username@hostmachine:/host/path/target
 ```

 ## Reproduction with source code

-Different from docker container, users have to setup the software environment and download the input dataset by themselves when producing from source code.
+Different from docker container, users have to setup the software environment and download the input dataset by themselves when reproducing from source code.

 **Step 1**: Prepare dataset and code, and setup python environment.